kubedb/docs/docs/guides/mssqlserver/concepts/opsrequest.md

 Like any official Kubernetes resource, a `MSSQLServerOpsRequest` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-Here, some sample `MSSQLServerOpsRequest` CRs for different administrative operations is given below,
+Here, some sample `MSSQLServerOpsRequest` CR for different administrative operations are given below,

 Sample `MSSQLServerOpsRequest` for updating database: